travelping/hello/README.md

 ## Listeners

-A listener is a container for one or more bindings.
-It usually wraps a network socket (e.g. a TCP acceptor).
+A listener usually wraps a network socket (e.g. a TCP acceptor).
 Listeners are created on demand when the first binding that references them is created.
+It is also automatically removed if no bindings exists that could use it.

 Quick example, creating a stateless HTTP binding like this: